-Bill Winters is an Emmy award winning Director of Photography with over 20 years experience in the film and television business.
-He is known for creating the look of Comedians in Cars Getting Coffee for Jerry Seinfeld, frequent collaborations with Oscar nominated director Joe Berlinger, Oprah Winfrey’s Oscar Special, several Netflix documentaries including the #1 Netflix show Jeffrey Epstein: Filthy Rich produced by author James Patterson, and multitude of projects for clients such as Apple, Microsoft, Samsung, Vanity Fair, Twitter, IBM, National Geographic, Discovery, and many more.
+Bill Winters is a two time Emmy Award winning Director of Photography with over 20 years experience in the film and television business.
+He is known for creating the look of Comedians in Cars Getting Coffee for Jerry Seinfeld, his camerawork for Hamilton on Disney+ which won him a Prime Time Creative Arts Emmy Award, several Netflix documentaries including the #1 Netflix show Jeffrey Epstein: Filthy Rich, frequent collaborations with Oscar nominated director Joe Berlinger such as Conversations With A Killer: The Ted Bundy Tapes, Oprah Winfrey’s Oscar Special, and multitude of projects for clients such as Apple, Microsoft, Samsung, Vanity Fair, Twitter, IBM, National Geographic, Discovery, and many more.

-Bill graduated from the prestigious NYU Tisch School of the Arts film program with a concentration in cinematography.
-He graduated with high honors and won the Faculty Commendation Award for best cinematography.
-Bill is an expert in every facet of the filmmaking process and is involved in every step of production from pre-pro, to shooting, and through post production.
+Bill graduated from the prestigious NYU Tisch School of the Arts film program and won the Faculty Commendation Award for Best Cinematography.
+Bill is an expert in every facet of the filmmaking process and is involved in every step of production from pre-pro, to shooting, and through post production including the color grade.
 He works with any camera format – film, digital, Arri, RED, Sony, Canon, Panasonic, etc…

 Bill’s projects have taken him to the summit of Mt.
 Kilimanjaro, the crowded streets of Shanghai, the beaches of Australia, almost every country in Europe, the jungles of The Democratic Republic of the Congo, the coffee fields of South America, and many more places, but he always enjoys coming home to his beautiful wife and kitties in New York.